 2. Choose your marketing strategy

-Most likely, you’ll do all of the above.
-And so to properly plan out your budget for the year (coming shortly), you need to know how reliant you’ll be on each action.
+To properly plan out your budget for the year (coming shortly), you need to know how reliant you’ll be on each action.

 We’re going to carry on with the financial gameplan, and assume that you’ve thought about your marketing strategy already.
 If you need help with the latter, here’s an excellent guide to building a content marketing strategy.

 And of course it can be used for a whole range of marketing challenges and techniques.

 3. Create (or download) a good marketing budget template